YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

            (?& [Fresh.one (fun r -> (?& [remainder a b r; r =/= zero; gcd b r c]))])];;

 ```
 where we implicitly require that `a <= b`.
-THis removes an extra layer of backtraking on
+This removes an extra layer of backtraking on
 comparison, which has already been done by `simpify` before it calls `gcd`.